 04 Feb Tourism in Catalonia

-In Catalonia, immerse yourself in the middle of being surrounded by several-mile long coasts of breathtaking beaches as well as diving tastebuds first into world-class gastronomy.
+In Catalonia, immerse yourself in the middle of several-mile long coasts of breathtaking beaches as well as diving tastebuds first into world-class gastronomy.

-For tourism in Catalonia, there’s something for everyone—from eateries to wineries, from beaches to museums.
+In Catalonia there’s something for everyone—from restaurants to wineries, from beaches to mountains, from architecture to museums.

-If you’re into getting to know celebrated, historically-known artists like Gaudí and Dalí, venture off to Catalonia, one of Spain’s most popular destinations.
+If you’re into getting to know world-known artists like Gaudí and Dalí, head to Catalonia, one of Spain’s most popular destinations.

 An Apartment to Escape the Tourists